I Have No Sex Drive: Mental Health Support For Loss Of Sexual Desire

 Through identifying the symptoms and causes of the variety of sexual problems related to low libido, you can pinpoint solutions that could help you, like changing medications, reducing life stress, and a variety of others.
 Options like seeking online therapy with a licensed professional can also help those experiencing these issues work through past abuse and trauma, improve self-esteem, and gain better communication and coping skills.

-How do we fix relationship problems?
+How can you fix relationship problems?

-Can relationship issues cause low sex drive?
+Can relationship issues cause low sex drive or a lack of interest in sex?

 What mental health disorder causes low sex drive?

-What is the main problem in a relationship?
+What are common problems in a relationship?

 Is it normal to not want sex in a relationship?